Documentation Index

 Overview

 Copying an event creates one or more new events based on an existing event.
-This is useful for:
+This is useful for:- Creating similar events on different dates

 - Setting up recurring events without using schedules